yudy4431/Salaries-Analysis/README.md

 # Salaries-Analysis
-In this case, we use GCP and MySQL Workbench to build ETL process.
+In this case, We use GCP and MySQL Workbench to build ETL process.
 Then utilize Python to analyze the details.
 This project includes three parts:
 1. Exploring data by Python, including data manipulating, mining, and visualizing.
 2. GCP building and MySQL database connecting.